Henner365/hello-world/README.md

 #

 Hej
 I am henrik.
-Er 58 years.
+Am 59 years.
 ready for git and github.
 Born a bit anonymous, like to work from the dark cellar. weakness for c++.